top of page

 • The notarization is authentic

-• The notary was properly commissioned
+• The notary is properly commissioned

 • The document is valid for international recognition